stevinz/awesome-game-engine-dev/CONTRIBUTING.md

 ## Existing Links

-If you are the maintainer of a project or website already in the list and would like to the description of link changed feel free to submit a pull request to do so.
+If you are the maintainer of a project or website already in this list and would like the description changed, feel free to submit a pull request to do so.